mitrefccace/asterisk/scripts/README.md

 running, then you will be prompted for this information.

 ##### Process
-* The script functions by determining which files to patch by searching for the __asterisk-ace-direct__ repo in the file system.
+* The script functions by determining which files to patch by searching within the patch directory.
-* Once there, it reads patch files such as __foo.c.patch__ within the patch directory and searches for the __foo.c__ source file within the __Asterisk-x.x.x__ directory.
+* Once there, it reads patch files such as __foo.c.patch__ and searches for the __foo.c__ source file within the __Asterisk-x.x.x__ directory.
 If the file is not found, it will alert the user.
 * After the patches have been applied with the __patch__ command, the Asterisk source code may be recompiled using the __make__ commands.
 Just add the __--build__ to execute these commands and build